-To search this site, type in one or more words and click on the looking glass.
+To search this site, type one or more words in the box above and click on the magnifying glass.

 Pill May Stop Parkinson's

 A new therapy that appears to stop Parkinson’s disease “in its tracks” will begin phase-one clinical trials in humans in 2020.The drug MCC950, developed by researchers at the University of Queensland and partly under-written by the Michael J Fox Foundation, is a world first because it appears to stop the death of brain cells in Parkinson’s sufferers rather than simply managing symptoms.
 For more information click here.

 This site is designed to look its best when viewed in a horizontal / landscape (handheld device held lengthways) position.

 Welcome!
 The San Diego Central County Parkinson's Support Group (SDCCPSG) is a recognized nonprofit foundation consisting of chapters in the San Diego metropolitan area, including the:

 The SDCCPSG August Newsletter can be found by clicking here.
 If you would like to subscribe to the monthly newsletter, contact Nancy Floodberg at email@example.com.